 “Contact us” inquiries generated from blog pages featuring the ebook

 Conversion rate for email subscribers obtained through the promotion

 Ultimately, the plan is to define what you want to achieve for your business due to your online advertising, social media, and content creation.

 Let's begin by taking a look at the types of paid advertising methods you should be tracking.

-The metrics we’ll discuss are important, you goals will determine which you should focus on, so let’s think back to your goals, what matters to you the most?
+The metrics we'll discuss are important, your goals will determine which you should focus on, so let's think back to your goals, what matters to you the most?
 These objectives are the primary determinant of your success in PPC.

 We'll be using Google's PPC advertising program for the examples given here, but the metrics are universal.

 The Click-Through Rate (CTR) is one of the most closely monitored metrics by PPC experts.
-It’s basically a measure of how many people who see your ad and then click on it.
+It's a measure of how many people see your ad and then click on it.
 You can calculate your CTR by dividing the number of individuals who click on your ad by the number of people who view it (clicks divided by impressions).

 A higher CTR means that your target audience has found your ads helpful.
 This relevancy can help your Quality Score increase.
 Ads with higher quality scores have a much lower Cost Per Conversion.